 These planning levels will be reviewed following the next assessment report issued by the IPCC.
 This generally occurs every five to seven years.
 The Fort Denison tidal records will be used to report changes to mean sea level as they arise.

-How do we compare to other councils?
+How we compare to other council areas

 Results from a survey undertaken by staff at Shoalhaven City Council and Eurobodalla Shire Council indicated a majority of councils in NSW continue to apply the NSW Sea Level Policy Statement (2009).
 Local examples include: